mialkin/docs/dotnet/roslyn.md

 Code-style language rules affect how various constructs of .NET programming languages, for example, modifiers, and parentheses, are used.
 The rules fall into the following categories:

 - .NET style rules: Rules that apply to both C# and Visual Basic.
-The option names for these rules start with the prefix `dotnet_style_`.
+The option names for these rules start with the prefix `dotnet_style_`
 - C# style rules: Rules that are specific to C# code.
-The option names for these rules start with the prefix `csharp_style_`.
+The option names for these rules start with the prefix `csharp_style_`
 - Visual Basic style rules: Rules that are specific to Visual Basic code.
-The option names for these rules start with the prefix `visual_basic_style_`.
+The option names for these rules start with the prefix `visual_basic_style_`